 If the current goes above the maximum ratings, the wiring could overheat, causing serious damage to your equipment.
 You should also pay attention to the following items:

 - Use separate paths to route wiring for power and devices.
-If power wiring and device wiring paths must cross, make sure the wires are perpendicular at the intersection point. - NOTE: Do not run signal or communications wiring and power wiring in the same wire conduit.
+If power wiring and device wiring paths must cross, make sure the wires are perpendicular at the intersection point.
+NOTE: Do not run signal or communications wiring and power wiring in the same wire conduit.
 To avoid interference, wires with different signal characteristics should be routed separately. - You can use the type of signal transmitted through a wire to determine which wires should be kept separate.
-The rule of thumb is that wiring with similar electrical characteristics can be bundled together. - · Keep input wiring and output wiring separated. - We strongly advise labeling the wiring for all devices in the system.
+The rule of thumb is that wiring with similar electrical characteristics can be bundled together. - Keep input wiring and output wiring separated. - It is strongly advised that you label wiring for all devices in the system when necessary.

-Grounding Your Moxa Switch
+Grounding Moxa EtherDevice Switch

 Grounding and wire routing help limit the effects of noise due to electromagnetic interference (EMI).
 Run the ground connection from the ground screw to the grounding surface prior to connecting devices.
-The cross sectional area of the ground wires should be at least 3.31 mm2.